ipfs/ipfs-docs/docs/how-to/ipfs-companion/firefox-for-android.md

 # Using IPFS Companion on Firefox for Android

 Firefox for Android is capable of running the same extensions as the desktop version.
-This makes it very useful for experimenting with IPFS!
+This makes it very useful for experimenting with IPFS.

 ## Install Firefox for Android